-Schizophrenia affects approximately 1 percent of the world's population and is the main cause of psychiatric incapacitation.
+Schizophrenia affects approximately 1% of the world population and is the main cause of psychiatric incapacitation.
 Despite its high prevalence and the severity of its symptoms, little is known about the biochemical mechanisms involved in its development or progression.

 "Our study is the first to link the spliceosome with the disease," says Daniel Martins-de-Souza, a professor in the Biology Institute of the University of Campinas (IB-UNICAMP), São Paulo State, and principal investigator for the project, which receive support from the São Paulo Research Foundation (FAPESP)

-At the cell level, proteins are synthesized through a process in which DNA information is transcripted by messenger RNA and then spliced by the spliceosome, whose role is to unite the codifying parts of the genetic code to the precursor molecule, therefore shaping the protein to its functional form.
+In the cell level, proteins are synthesized through a process in which DNA information is transcripted by the Messenger RNA and then spliced by the spliceosome, whose role is to unite the codifying parts of the genetic code to the precursor molecule, therefore shaping the protein to its functional form.

-According to Verônica Saia-Cereda, Unicamp doctoral student and first author of the article, malfunctioning of the messenger RNA processing machinery could mean that certain proteins are not translated correctly and that their expression is altered throughout the organism with unknown consequences.
+According to Verônica Saia-Cereda, an Unicamp doctorate student and first author of the article, malfunctioning of the messenger RNA processing machinery may mean that certain proteins are not translated correctly and that their expression is altered throughout the organism, with currently unknown consequences.

 "The anterior temporal lobe is involved in auditory and visual processing, so it's closely linked to symptoms such as psychosis and hallucinations.
 The corpus callosum is the brain region that contains the most glial cells [such as astrocytes, microglia, and oligodendrocytes]," Martins-de-Souza said.

-Oligodendrocytes are crucial for synapses, as they produce a fatty substance called myelin.
-Propagation of electric impulses among neurons is impaired in the absence of an insulating myelin sheath.
+According to him, oligodendrocytes are crucial for synapse, for they produce a fatty substance called myelin, in the absence of which the propagation of electric impulses among neurons is impaired.

 "Alterations in dopamine levels in the brain are associated with the most characteristic symptoms of schizophrenia, such as delirium and hallucinations," Saia-Cereda said.

-In the anterior temporal lobe, they found 224 differentially expressed proteins; 76 were nuclear proteins.
-Eight of these nuclear proteins are involved in the functioning of the spliceosome—including those that are part of the heterogeneous nuclear ribonucleoprotein (hnRNP) family, produced by oligodendrocytes.
-In 2005, Martins-de-Souza's group found that the expression of hnRNP proteins was also altered in schizophrenia patients.
+In the anterior temporal lobe, they found 224 differentially expressed proteins, and 76 were nuclear proteins.
+Eight of these nuclear proteins are involved in the functioning of the spliceosome -- including the ones part of the heterogeneous nuclear ribonucleoprotein (hnRNP) Family, produced by oligodendrocytes.
+Around 2005, Martins-de-Souza's group found that the expression of hnRNP proteins was also altered in schizophrenia patients.